Creaks, Groans, and Squeaks: 11 Spooky House Sounds That Could Spell Trouble for Homeowners

-Our houses groan, creak, and pop on a regular basis.
-Here's how to tell whether that noise you're hearing could be a sign of something serious—and how to fix the problem.
+Here's how to tell if that noise you're hearing is a sign of something serious—and how to fix the problem.

-Homes make strange noises.
-They’re built of many different materials — glass, concrete, wood — that expand and contract at different rates.
-But still, “The most noise your house should make is a popping sound, like your knuckles cracking, and only once in a while,” says Bill Richardson, former president of the American Society of Home Inspectors and owner of Responsive Inspections in Bosque Farms, N.M.
+But still, “The most noise your house should make is a popping sound, like your knuckles cracking, and only once in a while,” says Bill Richardson, former president of the American Society of Home Inspectors and owner of Responsive Inspections in Bosque Farms, New Mexico.

 If your home is making noises that make you jump in the night (or sounds that rival Metallica’s greatest hits), then it may be sending you signals that there’s a problem.
-We asked the experts to catalogue some of the more worrisome pops, hisses, groans, creaks, and knocks, and to tell us what they mean and how they can be remedied.
+We asked the experts to catalog some of the more worrisome pops, hisses, groans, creaks, and knocks and tell us what they mean and how they can be remedied.
 Read on to find out how 11 spooky house sounds are diagnosed and how each can be resolved.

-2. There’s a strange scratching sound coming from behind the walls.
+2. There’s a strange and spooky scratching sound coming from behind the walls.

-The Solution: As soon as you suspect an intruder, get on it: Set traps or a bat repelling system.
+The solution: As soon as you suspect an intruder, get on it: Set traps or a bat repelling system.
 (Call in a pro if the animal is stubborn or large.)
 Finally, prevent the problem from reoccurring by sealing up the entrances to your house with steel wool, metal sheeting, caulk, and/or hardware cloth.

 To keep raccoons away, put garbage in sealed, secured metal cans that can’t be tipped.
 Bring pet food inside.
-After pests have been removed, make sure vents and chimneys are securely covered with mesh or a grille, so those spaces can still breathe.
+After pests have been removed, make sure vents and chimneys are securely covered with a grille or mesh chimney cap so those spaces can still breathe.

-The Problem: “You definitely don’t want to hear water running if nobody’s using anything,” says Richardson.
+The problem: “You definitely don’t want to hear water running if nobody’s using anything,” says Richardson.
 The sound could indicate many things—a busted pipe in a wall, under the floor, or even in the irrigation system.
-If you hear running water when you shouldn’t, “Shut the main off and see if the noise goes away.
-If it does, you’ve got a leak somewhere,” says Richardson — and a problem in need of fixing.

 4. I hear a bubbling (or cracking) sound coming from the water heater.
 Is that normal?